Main container

 The project aims are evaluate the sensitivity and different inhibitors of the PARP molecule in a comparative way and study the mechanisms of resistance, as well as to identify possible markers predictive of the response pharmacological.

-The general objective of the VAGABOND project is to create a multidisciplinary and multisectoral program aimed at extending the technical-scientific knowledge of young researchers with the final aim of developing an efficient approach for the v
+The general objective of the VAGABOND project is to create a multidisciplinary and multisectoral program aimed at extending the technical-scientific knowledge of young researchers with the final aim of developing an efficient approach for the validation of new combinations of t

 ITCC-P4 is a European project created to accelerate pediatric cancer research, under the IMI-2 work programme.

-The SELNET project aims to create a European and Latin American multidisciplinary network of clinical specialists and expert researchers in the field of sarcomas to refine the diagnosis and improve the conduct of clinical trials with the ultima
+The SELNET project aims to create a European and Latin American multidisciplinary network of clinical specialists and expert researchers in the field of sarcomas to refine the diagnosis and improve the conduct of clinical trials with the ultimate aim of increasing the survival

 START is based on an Italian patent that concerns the therapeutic use of CD99-null extracellular vesicles and their pharmaceutical composition.